reid-lab2/.github/README.md

   - Anirban Maity
 - **Coordinator & Tester:** Marc Singer

+## Source code
-Check out our repos for the source code of the app, backend infrastructure, and the website.
+This organization hosts all the repos for source code of the app, backend infrastructure, and the website.

+## Sponsor
+Our sponsor for this project is **Dr. Tahira Reid Smith**.
+Huge thanks to her for all the assistance throughout the semester!

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).